 - persists beyond 2 days

-- is accompanied by a temperature of 102ºF or greater
+- occurs alongside a temperature of 102ºF or higher

 - is frequent, recurrent, or severe